ShehabAnalytics21/Bellingen-Riverwatch-EDA/README.md

 ### Installation:
 To get the report up and running, please follow these simple steps:
-1. First, fork the project to your own repository.
+1. First, fork the project to your repository.
-2. Open the Rmd code.
+2. Open the Rmd file named “Bellingen Riverwatch EDA.ipynb”.

-To view the report in an Html format, please follow the instructions:
+To view the excel sheet that contains the data, please follow the instructions:
-1. First, fork the project to your own repository.
+1. First, fork the project to your repository.
-2. Download the excel file provided in the directory.
+2. Download the excel file named “bellingen-riverwatch-ongoing-data_last-updated-20210812_ig.xlsx “provided in the “.riverwatch data” folder
-3. Download the “Data Analysis of HDI.Rmd” file into the same folder where the Excel file was saved.
-4. Use RStudio to run the file.
-5. Knit the file to an Html format using the Knit button.
-6. Open the Html file in a web browser such as Chrome or Safari.
+3. Open the file using excel or other applicable programs.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage:
-The HDI (Human Development Index) analysis presented in this report could be useful to a vast segment of society, including individuals involved in charities, hospitals, governments, insurance firms, etc. The trends that the statistics provide are very important to the stakeholders because they give them important information that, depending on their level of involvement, can be used as a method of improvement in many areas.
+The main users of this data would be individuals from the scientific community that are interested in assessing the health of rivers and estuaries specifically in Australia.
+Additionally, the government and the local council can also use this data to track the change in water quality annually and every summer.

 <p align="right">(<a href="#top">back to top</a>)</p>